 Growing up in the heart of the San Joaquin Valley, André was raised in the agriculturally fueled town of Madera, CA. A community where working the land was the norm and recreating in nature seemed foreign to most members of his community.
 Fortunately for André, one of his uncles discovered the joys of recreating outdoors and shared the discovery with André’s family, ultimately instilling a passion for conservation and restoration work.
 After receiving a B.S. in Wildlife, Fish, and Conservation Biology from UC Davis in 2014, André went on to work for several state and federal agencies, including conducting aquatic restoration in Yosemite National Park.
 After gaining perspective from his work experiences, André returned to academia to pursue an M.S. in Natural Resources with a Watershed Management emphasis at Humboldt State University.
 André is additionally involved with Latino Outdoors, a latinx-led organization that connects and engages leaders and community members in the outdoor, conservation, and nature movement.
 As CalWild’s San Joaquin Valley Organizer, André is excited to see public lands advocated for and protected, especially those that inspired him and provide ecosystem services for his community.
 André now resides back in the San Joaquin Valley and loves to recreate outdoors via backpacking, hiking, rock climbing, or simply observing the raw beauty that nature delivers.

-This interview took place on October 26, 2021.
+This interview was conducted by Carly Schmidt on October 26, 2021.
 Photo by Matthew Falcon.
 Learn more about André’s work at https://www.calwild.org/.

 What does it mean to be the first San Joaquin Valley Organizer at California Wilderness Coalition?